 Weeks 2-5 (June 25 - July 21): Lectures, tutorials and workshop open to advanced graduate students and post-docs, as well as senior participants.

-A "kick-off" workshop will be held at Berkeley on Sunday December 11, 2016.
+A "kick-off" workshop was held at Berkeley on Sunday December 11, 2016.
 The program of that workshop is available on the workshop website.

-Travel and on-site expenses will be provided to those senior participants that stay for two weeks or longer and to grad students/post-docs that commit for the 4 weeks of the lecture tutorial program.
+Travel and on-site expenses is provided to those senior participants that stay for two weeks or longer and to grad students/post-docs that commit for the 4 weeks of the lecture tutorial program.
 We cannot provide support for travel from outside of the US.
-However, on-site support for foreign participants (senior or junior) accepted to the program will be provided.
+However, on-site support for foreign participants (senior or junior) accepted to the program is provided.

-Support for CIDER 2017 participants will be provided by the NSF/FESD program through the CIDER Synthesis Center grant to U.C.
+Support for CIDER 2017 participants will is provided by the NSF/FESD program through the CIDER Synthesis Center grant to U.C.
 Berkeley (PI B. Romanowicz).

-This summer program will be held at the University of California, Berkeley, CA, USA.
+This summer program was held at the University of California, Berkeley, CA, USA.